GradleUp/gr8/README.md

     // Or leave it to the default version
   }

-  // Replace the regular jar with the shadowed one in the publication replaceOutgoingJar(shadowedJar)
+  // Optional: replace the regular jar with the shadowed one in the publication replaceOutgoingJar(shadowedJar)

   // Or if you prefer the shadowed jar to be a separate variant in the default publication
   // The variant will have `org.gradle.dependency.bundling = shadowed`
   addShadowedVariant(shadowedJar)

-  // Removes the gradleApi dependency that java-gradle-plugin automatically adds
-  // Optional, but recommended when using a compileOnly dependency
-  // on dev.gradleplugins:gradle-api
-  removeGradleApiFromApi()
 }
 ```

 Then customize your proguard rules.
 The below is a non-exhaustive example.
 If you're using reflection, you might need more rules

 ```
-# The Gradle API jar isn't added to the classpath, ignore the missing symbols
--ignorewarnings
+# Keep your public API so that it's callable from scripts
+-keep class com.example.** { *; }

+# Repackage other classes
+-repackageclasses com.example.relocated

 # Allow to make some classes public so that we can repackage them without breaking package-private members
 -allowaccessmodification

-# Keep kotlin metadata so that the Kotlin compiler knows about top level functions and other things
--keep class kotlin.Metadata { *; }

-# Keep FunctionX because they are used in the public API of Gradle/AGP/KGP
--keep class kotlin.jvm.functions.** { *; }

-# Keep Unit for kts compatibility, functions in a Gradle extension returning a relocated Unit won't work
--keep class kotlin.Unit

-# We need to keep type arguments (Signature) for Gradle to be able to instantiate abstract models like `Property`
+# We need to keep type arguments for Gradle to be able to instantiate abstract models like `Property`
 -keepattributes Signature,Exceptions,*Annotation*,InnerClasses,PermittedSubclasses,EnclosingMethod,Deprecated,SourceFile,LineNumberTable

-# Keep your public API so that it's callable from scripts
--keep class com.example.** { *; }

--repackageclasses com.example.relocated

 ```

+##

 ## FAQ